andreystarkov/quickly/app/libs/reflux/README.md

 #### Using Reflux.connect

-If all you want to do is update the state of your component to whatever the data store transmits, you can use `Reflux.connect(listener,[stateKey])` as a mixin.
-If you supply a `stateKey` the state will be updated through `this.setState({<stateKey>:data})`, otherwise `this.setState(data)`.
+If all you want to do is update the state of your component to whatever the data store transmits, you can use `Reflux.connect(listener,stateKey)` as a mixin.
+The state is updated via `this.setState({<stateKey>:data})`.
 Here's the example above changed to use this syntax:

 ```javascript
 var Status = React.createClass({